powsybl/powsybl-core/docs/grid_exchange_formats/ucte/export.md

 equivalent: shunt compensators, static VAR compensators, batteries, LCC or VSC converter stations, HVDC lines, or three-winding transformers.

+## Limitations

+**Follows UCTE-DEF import**: Note that updated export is available, that is, export is possible if the file was imported with the same format.
+For instance, if you import a UCTE-DEF file in powsybl, you can update some elements and then export it back to UCTE-DEF format, but you cannot export to UCTE-DEF format a file imported from another format.

+**Sum of loads and generators**: If the bus has one or several [loads](../../grid_model/network_subnetwork.md#load), their active and reactive powers are summed to initialize the node's active and reactive load.
+If the bus has one or several [generators](../../grid_model/network_subnetwork.md#generator), their active and reactive target powers are summed to initialize the node's active and reactive power generation, and their minimum/maximum active and reactive power limits are used to initialize the node's permissible power generation range.

 ## Options

 These properties can be defined in the configuration file in